Joe (2013 film): Reception

-Rotten Tomatoes reports that 86% of critics gave the film a positive review based on 137 reviews with a "Certified Fresh" rating and an average score of 7.3/10, with the site consensus: "Rich in atmosphere and anchored by a powerful performance from Nicolas Cage, Joe is a satisfying return to form for its star — as well as director David Gordon Green".
-On Metacritic, it has a score of 74 out of 100 based on reviews from 36 critics, indicating "generally favorable reviews".
+Rotten Tomatoes reports that 86% of critics gave the film a positive review based on 137 reviews with an average score of 7.3/10, with the site consensus: "Rich in atmosphere and anchored by a powerful performance from Nicolas Cage, Joe is a satisfying return to form for its star — as well as director David Gordon Green".
+On Metacritic, it has a score of 74 out of 100 based on reviews from 36 critics.

 The film circulated into the mainstream news when actor Gary Poulter was found dead in a shallow body of water on February 19, 2013, before the film was ever released.
 Poulter, who played Wade in the film, was homeless, suffered from alcoholism and was already seriously ill.
 His only other acting credit was as a background extra in the TV series Thirtysomething.
 Producers worried that casting Poulter in the film would be a risk because of his alcoholism, but Green stayed committed to having him in the film.
 Writing for RogerEbert.com, Peter Sobczynski called Poulter's performance "stunning" and "one of the great one-shot performances in the history of the cinema".